Ktv5/Seresute/README.md

-- 👋 Hi, I’m a highschooler named _____
-- 👀 I’m interested in stuff
+- Good Day, and thank you for coming to my page
-- 🌱 I’m currently learning java and more
+- I am currently learning Java through my school and am also apart of a FRC team
-- 📫 How to reach me: don't
+- Have a nice day :)